elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-object-discrimination-tasks-differ-from-landmark-discrimination-tasks-in-sensory-processing.md

 score: -1.0
 related_article1:
     id: 164336
+    title: >-
-    title: What is the purpose of functional imaging studies in cognitive neuroscience?
+        What is the purpose of functional imaging studies in cognitive neuroscience?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-purpose-of-functional-imaging-studies-in-cognitive-neuroscience
 related_article2:
-    id: 164339
+    id: 164331
+    title: >-
-    title: What are some limitations of neuroimaging studies in understanding brain function?
+        What are the primary functions of the occipital lobe in visual processing?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-limitations-of-neuroimaging-studies-in-understanding-brain-function
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-occipital-lobe-in-visual-processing
 related_article3:
-    id: 164337
+    id: 164336
-    title: How does fMRI differ from EEG in studying brain region activation?
+    title: >-
+        What is the purpose of functional imaging studies in cognitive neuroscience?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-fmri-differ-from-eeg-in-studying-brain-region-activation
+    url: /learn/psychology/questions/what-is-the-purpose-of-functional-imaging-studies-in-cognitive-neuroscience
 related_article4:
-    id: 164343
+    id: 164342
-    title: What are some examples of individual differences in brain function, and how do they affect cognitive abilities?
+    title: >-
+        How is familiarity used in deception detection, and what role do memory and attention pathways play?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-examples-of-individual-differences-in-brain-function-and-how-do-they-affect-cognitive-abilities
+    url: /learn/psychology/questions/how-is-familiarity-used-in-deception-detection-and-what-role-do-memory-and-attention-pathways-play
 related_article5:
-    id: 164335
+    id: 164333
+    title: >-
-    title: What are the 'what' and 'where' pathways in sensory processing, and how do they function?
+        What role does the parietal lobe play in sensory processing?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-what-and-where-pathways-in-sensory-processing-and-how-do-they-function
+    url: /learn/psychology/questions/what-role-does-the-parietal-lobe-play-in-sensory-processing
 ---

 &nbsp;